silvacms/documentation/source/cluster/memcached.rst

 ===================================

 Silva can use `memcached`_ as cache backend.
-It is required to use it as soon as you have more than one Zope servers hosting the same Silva site (meaning you use :term:`ZEO` or RelStorage).
+It is required to use it as soon as you have more than one Silva servers hosting the same Silva site (meaning you use :term:`ZEO` or RelStorage).

 .. contents::